How to get an invalidity pension and what are its grades

 Summary

 Invalidity pensions are for people who have a reduced ability to work because of a long-term disability, and entitlement is subject to conditions such as a reduction in working capacity of at least 35%, a health condition lasting more than a year and sufficient insurance coverage.
-There are three degrees of invalidity according to the severity of the impairment – from degree 1 (partial limitation) to degree 3 (practical impossibility to work).
+There are three degrees of invalidity depending on the severity of the impairment – from degree 1 (partial limitation) to degree 3 (practical impossibility to work).
 The application is submitted to the Social Security Administration and decided by the assessing doctor.
-The amount of the pension depends on the basic rate (in 2025 it is CZK 4 400) and an individually determined percentage rate according to earnings and length of insurance.
+The amount of the pension depends on the basic rate (in 2026 it is CZK 4,600) and an individually determined percentage based on earnings and length of insurance.
 The disability pension can be obtained without years of service – if the disability occurred when you were young.
 Advantages include the possibility of combining it with part-time work, tax credits and contributions for aids or assistance.
 If the condition worsens, it is possible to apply for a change of grade.

 Share article